Abandoned & Little-Known Airfields:

 What an ironic sight, only a few years after the end of the Cold War:

-a once fearsome Soviet Air Force MiG-29 Fulcrum A on static display behind a Goodfellow AFB hangar.
+a 2005 photo of a once-feared Soviet Air Force MiG-29 Fulcrum A, on static display behind a Goodfellow AFB hangar.

 A circa 2006 aerial view looking north at an unusual collection of retired aircraft on Goodfellow's ramp: